IBM AS/400 Monitoring Principles

 AS/400 communicates via SNMP on UDP ports other than UDP/161.
 You must therefore allow incoming communication on all UDP ports from the AS/400.

-- Connect in SSH on the ServiceNav Box
+- Connect via SSH to the ServiceNav Box

 - Locate the local network interface name of the ServiceNav Box